Skip to content

 3. Click Connect.

-The Navigator pane shows all available QuickBooks tables.
-Select the tables you need, or click Transform Data to customize.
+The Navigator pane shows every QuickBooks entity.
+Tick the tables you need, or click Transform Data to land in the Power Query Editor for filtering, renaming, or merging before you load.

 Once loaded, you can refresh the data at any time: